-We all want our teenagers to be happy and well, and by helping them develop mental wellbeing, they will have every opportunity to get the most out of their teenage years.
+We all care about teen mental health and ways to improve it, and by helping teenagers develop mental wellbeing, they will have every opportunity to get the most out of their teenage years.

 This will help you if: